Yoga

-And I didn’t get on much better following pre-recorded yoga videos online.
+And I didn’t get on much better following pre-recorded yoga videos online for similar reasons, although at least no one could see me being awkward!

 • Less emphasis on left and right